Frequently Asked Questions Regarding Tobacco-Free Initiatives at IU Southeast

 Q: What do you mean by "tobacco-free"?

-A: Use of any tobacco product, including cigarettes, cigars, pipes, and chewing tobacco will be prohibited on IU Southeast properties including:
+A: Use of any tobacco or tobacco-derived product, as defined by the University’s Tobacco-Free Policy, will be prohibited on IU Southeast properties including:

 4201 Grant Line Road

 New Albany, IN 47150